loamcodes/loamcodes.github.io/src/pages/high-level.md

 ### 3. Smart Contracts

-A package manager for publishing versioned Wasm binaries; a contract registry which lets you deploy contracts and claim a named associated with its contract id; and a contract expiration tracker which will ensures that contracts won't expiration.
+A package manager for publishing versioned Wasm binaries; a contract registry which lets you deploy contracts and claim a named associated with its contract id; and a contract expiration tracker that keeps your data live.

 ### 4. Frontend